 Our full site redesign included a new homepage design with revised navigation and hierarchy, a product listing page with various filter options, a product detail page with large images, robust product details, favorites button and designer info, a full checkout flow, including a shopping bag, payment and shipping, confirmation page, and three personalization features outlined below.

 REVISED SITE MAP AND USEr FLOW

-In updating the user flow, I focused on showing that users can now complete their purchase with ease with no redirects or bouncing.
+In revising the user flow, I focused on highlighting the fact that users can now complete their purchase with ease with no redirects or bouncing.

 Finish the Look: On product detail pages, users can get suggestions on what goes with the item they’re looking at so they can build an entire look vs. just buying an individual piece.

-Shop This Look: From classic to sporty to evening to vintage, users can discover and purchase completed looks that accomodate different styles and trends.
+Shop This Look: From classic to sporty to evening to vintage, users can discover and purchase completed looks that accommodate different styles and trends.

 Users were pleased with a clean, beautiful site that allowed them to shop with ease and guided them to more personalized, more effective purchasing decisions.
 But here’s the kicker: